ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

    must match a region on the screen before a match will be declared and any action(s) taken.

-In addition to manually selecting the bounds of the region, you can right-click on any point on the screen and Alyvix will try to automatically determine (autocontour) the appropriate rectangle to use.
+In addition to manually selecting the bounds of the region, you can right-click on any point on the screen and Alyvix will try to automatically determine (:ref:`autocontour <glossary_autocontour>`) the appropriate selection.
 You can also resize the bounding edges of any capture region by dragging them with the left mouse button.

 You can continue to add components and new groups using the mouse and keyboard shortcuts without showing the Designer panel.